-Bible-reading, Spirit-filled, imperfect, evangelical church that really seeks to impact our community and our world,
+Bible-reading, Spirit-filled, imperfect, evangelical church that humbly seeks to make a difference in our community and the world?

 What’s going on?

 It’s one thing to believe in God.
 It’s another thing to know Him—personally.
 Yes, He is the powerful, awe-inspiring King of the universe whose birth was announced by angels.
 And yet He invites us to be not only His servants, but also His friends.
 (See John 15:12–16.)
 We began this Friendship With God series before Advent, and we return to it now after celebrating the birth of the God who loved us enough to become one of us.
 Join us to explore Friendship With God.